Dandy-S00/hey-arlo/README.md

 # Arlo

 Arlo is a local-first companion for thoughtful progress: goals, tasks, reflections, private notes, and user-controlled permissions.
+What I call an AI Habit and Routine Assistant

 ## Current phase